-You have never had a flower garden before because you think you have a brown or a black thumb rather than the green thumb like your neighbor.
-With a little know how, you can change the color of your gardening thumb to a more favorable color.
+Did you give up on a flower garden because you thought you had a brown or a black thumb.
+How would you like to grow a green thumb?
+With a little know how, some soil, water and a container, you can change the color of your gardening thumb.

 Take the Container Gardening Plunge

 The best advantage to container gardening over the traditional garden is the portability of the containers.
 You are able to move your containers to different areas for different effects.
 You are also able to have a small garden on the deck of your apartment, around your mobile home, on your houseboat or even while you are RV-ing around the country.